A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Related Work

 \subsection{Large Models in Robotics}

-Large models have been studied in robotics beyond hierarchical decision-making.
-Vision models (e.g.,~\cite{radford2021learning,kirillov2023segment,ravi2025sam,zhang2023dino,oquab2024dinov}) are central to many modern robotics solutions.
-A typical approach uses vision models to identify objects and uses a policy or planner to act on those objects.
-Much recent work has focused on large pretrained end-to-end policies that map from pixels and language to robot actions~\cite{chi2023diffusion,black2024pi0}.
+Beyond hierarchical decision-making, large vision models (e.g.,~\cite{radford2021learning,kirillov2023segment,ravi2025sam,zhang2023dino,oquab2024dinov}) are central to many modern robotics solutions.
+Other recent work has focused on end-to-end continuous control policies~\cite{chi2023diffusion,black2024pi0}.
 While these approaches exhibit an impressive ability to generalize to variations in visual and language cues, they do not by themselves generalize to novel combinations of steps.
 A recent effort executed a comprehensive evaluation of large pretrained policies finetuned to novel tasks~\cite{barreiros2025careful}.
 While similar in spirit, their work and ours address distinct questions.